ch722bruce/FruitHub.github.io/README.md

 4) Customers: Leave comments
 After making a purchase, users are encouraged to leave comments on the product.
 This feedback helps other customers make informed choices and helps sellers improve their products and services.

+5) Customers: Product search functionality
+To enhance the shopping experience, customers can utilize a powerful search bar feature.
+This tool allows them to quickly and efficiently find specific fruits or varieties they are interested in.

 ## Installation

 Clone the repository and then do: